OPS-E2E-PPE/VBA-Docs/access/Concepts/Structured-Query-Language/create-and-delete-tables-and-indexes-using-access-sql.md

 ---
-title: Create and delete tables and indexes using Access SQL ms.prod: access ms.assetid: 44c9e6a7-ac29-7a88-e0c6-b7eaec1e95ea ms.date: 06/08/2017
+title: Create and delete tables and indexes using Access SQL ms.assetid: 44c9e6a7-ac29-7a88-e0c6-b7eaec1e95ea ms.date: 09/18/2021 ms.localizationpriority: medium
-localization_priority: Priority
 ---

 # Create and delete tables and indexes using Access SQL

-## Create and delete tables

 Tables are the primary building blocks of a relational database.
 A table contains rows (or records) of data, and each row is organized into a finite number of columns (or fields).
 To build a new table in Access by using Access SQL, you must name the table, name the fields, and define the type of data that the fields will contain.
-Use the **[CREATE TABLE](../../../api/overview/Access.md)** statement to define the table in SQL.
+Use the **[CREATE TABLE](/office/client-developer/access/desktop-database-reference/create-table-statement-microsoft-access-sql)** statement to define the table in SQL.
 Suppose that you are building an invoicing database.
 The first step is to build the initial customers table.

 ```sql
 CREATE TABLE tblCustomers